doytsujin/ok-spark-scala-strategy/README.md

 ### Primary Key Constraints

 If target data store supports primary key or unique constraints (like a relational database), use them to prevent duplicates at the database level.
+For example, using window functions.

 ```python
 from pyspark.sql.window import Window